 Motor racing-Formula One aims to rev up virus-hit season in May

-Formula One plans to start its coronavirus-ravaged season in May after cancelling this weekend's opener in Australia on Friday and postponing the next three races in Bahrain, Vietnam and China.
+Formula One plans to start its coronavirus-ravaged season in May after cancelling this weekend's opener in Australia and postponing the next three races in Bahrain, Vietnam and China.

-Confusingly, while Formula One said in a statement it expected to begin the championship in Europe at the end of May, the governing FIA's statement referred to May 1.
-Both may prove optimistic as the virus spreads across the continent.
+Formula One and the governing FIA said on Friday they expected to begin the championship in Europe at the end of May, subject to regular review.
 "The global situation regarding COVID-19 is fluid and very difficult to predict and its right we take time to assess the situation and make the right decisions," Formula One chairman Chase Carey said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)